Tinder/bazel-diff/README.md

 )
 ```

-now run the tool with
+That's it!
+You can now run the tool with:

 ```terminal
 bazel run //:bazel-diff